Chris Taylor Player Props: Dodgers vs. Padres

 Chris Taylor At The Plate

-- Taylor has picked up a hit in 38 of 73 games this year, with multiple hits seven times.
+- Taylor has picked up a hit in 52.7% of his 74 games this season, with multiple hits in 9.5% of them.

-- He has hit a home run in 11 games this year (15.1%), leaving the park in 5% of his trips to the plate.
+- In 14.9% of his games this year, he has hit a home run, and 4.9% of his trips to the plate.

-- In 28.8% of his games this year, Taylor has driven in at least one run.
-In nine of those games (12.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.
+- Taylor has an RBI in 22 of 74 games this season, with multiple RBI in 10 of them.
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 25 of 73 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.